 Fort Myers Drug Violations Lawyer

 Some drug laws are easing throughout the country, but not here in Florida.
-For years, penalties for drug convictions have really only gone in one direction: Ever harsher.
+For years, penalties for drug convictions have really only gone in one direction: ever harsher.
 When facing charges, you need an attorney tough and skilled enough to give you the defense you deserve.

 In Fort Myers and throughout Southwest Florida, the firm to call is Cantor & Cantor.
-Attorney Zack Cantor has been tenaciously defending clients for over 15 years against all manner of drug charges.
+Attorney Zack Cantor has been tenaciously defending clients for over 20 years against all manner of drug charges.
 He can help you, too.

 You Could Be Facing Multiple Drug Charges